0day-ci/linux/Documentation/filesystems/proc.rst

-The /proc/pid/pagemap gives the PFN, which can be used to find the pageflags using /proc/kpageflags and number of times a page is mapped using /proc/kpagecount.
+The /proc/pid/pagemap gives the PFN, which can be used to find the pageflags using /proc/kpageflags and number of times a page is mapped using /proc/kpagecount. /proc/pid/pageflags provides the page flags of a process's virtual pages, so a task can learn the kpageflags for its address space with no need to be root.
 For detailed explanation, see Documentation/admin-guide/mm/pagemap.rst.

 The /proc/pid/numa_maps is an extension based on maps, showing the memory